noxymon-mekari/mkrgen/docs/docs/advanced-flag/advanced-flag.md

-# Advanced Flag in Blueprint
+# Advanced Flag in mkrgen

-The `--advanced` flag in Blueprint serves as a switch to enable additional features during project creation.
+The `--advanced` flag in mkrgen serves as a switch to enable additional features during project creation.
 It is applied with the `create` command and unlocks the following features:

 - **HTMX Support using Templ:**
 Enables the integration of HTMX support for dynamic web pages using Templ.